Why Does iPhone Keep Asking for Apple ID Password? Here's Why & Fix!

 Fix 2.
 Sign out of iCloud

 Open the Settings app and tap on your profile at the top of the screen.
 Scroll down and tap Sign Out.
 You must enter your Apple ID password to turn off Find My iPhone if it is enabled.
+Before signing out of your iCloud account, please back up your iCloud account and the passcode.

 Fix 3.
 Restart Your iPhone